dfamonteiro/blog/blog/content/posts/factorio-recycler-assembler-loop.md

 [^8]: If you are looking for a more practical approach to quality, I heartily recommend Konage's [comprehensive quality guide](https://www.reddit.com/r/factorio/comments/1hhzpbb/comprehensive_quality_guide_get_everything).

 Lastly, I would like to thank you, the reader, for reading this blog post/series of blog posts.
-I hope you have learned something interesting along the way.
+I hope you learned something interesting along the way.